xxoo/jsex/readme.md

 ## How to serialize a custom type?
 You can't define custom type.
-But you can reslove it to a supported type by implanting a `valueOf` method.
+But you can resolve it to a supported type by implanting a `valueOf` method.
 And then call `toJsex` with `implicitConversion` option set to `true`.
-### custom type example
+### custom type example:
 ```javascript
 class customType {
   constructor () {